Xepaaa/Tic-Tac-Toe-game/README.md

 This project was proposed as part of jose's udemy course, my version varies a little its more personalised and contains a few quirks
 I really enjoyed this project as there were many interacting functions and many variables to be aware of.

+I have left notes next to all if not most funtions in the actual code to explain the rationale and whatg it does.

 wrt. thoughts and notes after the project had been completed >>>

 Regarding a few challenges: